Howard County fixing radio system issues

-KOKOMO, Ind. - County officials believe they have solved a recent wave of issues first responders and other government personnel might have experienced with the county-wide radio system.
+KOKOMO, Ind. – Howard County officials believe they have solved a recent wave of issues first responders and other government personnel might have experienced with the county-wide radio system.

-The county's Project 25, or P25, radio was put in place last summer, with the idea that some issues with the digital system would still need worked out.
+The county's Project 25, or P25, radio was put in place last summer with the idea that some issues with the digital system would still need worked out.

 “Whenever [public safety] keys up the radio, we want it to work," said Howard County 911 Emergency Communications director Gary Bates.
 "We’ve had thousands and thousands of transmissions – just like we’ve had thousands of 911 phone calls - and luckily it hasn’t been a serious situation but we’re getting better every day I think, it’s just going to take time.”

-The radio system is used more than 1,500 people, which includes personnel with ten volunteer fire departments in the county, the Kokomo Fire Department, four police agencies, Kokomo's bus system, highway departments, and other departments, too.
+The radio system is used by more than 1,500 people, which includes personnel with ten volunteer fire departments in the county, the Kokomo Fire Department, four police agencies, Kokomo's bus system, highway departments, and other departments too.

 Earlier this month, the Kokomo Fire Department had a problem using its radios while battling a fire in town.
 Dispatchers were not able to hear from firefighters which was only discovered after a fire official used his cellphone to find out what was wrong.